Chichén Itzá Tickets and Information

 About Chichén Itzá

-It is believed the UNESCO World Heritage Site was constructed by the Maya around the 6th century and went on to thrive for around a thousand years under both Maya and Toltec rule.
-Chichén Itzá now holds the distinction as one of the New Seven Wonders of the World and with it, welcomes up to 8,000 visitors daily during peak times with visitors keen to see some of the remarkable stone structures like the 'Warrior's Temple,' 'El Castillo,' and 'El Caracol.'
+It is believed the UNESCO World Heritage Site was constructed by the Maya around the 6th century and then went on to thrive for around a thousand years under both Maya and Toltec rule.
+Chichén Itzá now holds the distinction as one of the 'New Seven Wonders of the World' and with it, welcomes thousands of people on a daily basis that are keen to see some of the remarkable stone structures like the 'Warrior's Temple,' 'El Castillo,' and 'El Caracol.'

-What You Can Experience at Chichén Itzá
+What You Can See at Chichén Itzá

 - The Temple of Warriors: Richly decorated with intricate carvings and statues, it was likely used for ceremonial rituals and features serpent columns that symbolise astronomical events.